 - I didn’t really ‘fit in.’
 I was the loner who didn’t know how to connect with others, not in a meaningful way.

-Now, after five years of doing The Work daily, I feel able to really connect with my emotion as it arises and not be scared of it.
+Now, after eight years of doing self-inquiry daily, I feel able to really connect with my emotion as it arises and not be scared of it.
 I am able to sit and get clear on what I want and I am learning to express it.
 I am connecting more with myself and therefore with others.
 This has been amazing to me.
 I am connected to others in ways that I could never have imagined.

 I love talking to my mother on the phone for over an hour and a half at a time.
 When we meet I enjoy being with her.
 My relationship with my husband became an ongoing journey of me valuing myself for who I am more every day.
 Getting clear on what I wanted from the relationship and feeling comfortable expressing it.
 Leaving the relationship as friends was a wonderful experience.
 Learning to really communicate has been key.

-During my journey I spent two years doing The Work on all of the situations that irritated me in my workplace.
+During my journey, I spent two years doing self-inquiry on all of the situations that irritated me in my workplace.
 This led to me saying ‘Thank You for what you have given me, and it doesn’t work for me to continue being here” in January 2015.
 It was wonderful to not need anything from the workplace anymore.

 I haven’t always enjoyed every moment of this journey, yet it has been worth every minute and it is still continuing.

-I am fascinated by the connection between our thinking and how we live our life.
-I love exploring emotions and also the impact of our beliefs on our physical well being.
+The connection between our thinking and how we live our life fascinates me.
+Exploring emotions and also the impact of our beliefs on our physical well being is something I have been doing now for seven years.
 I am currently researching the connection between thoughts and Fibromyalgia.

 I offer a unique 28-day program.
-This program is a way for me to help you immerse yourself in The Work.
-I offer it as a way of supporting you to practice The Work daily, for 28 days.
-There is some flexibility in the program, and it is about ‘daily’ practice of The Work.
+This program is a way for me to help you immerse yourself in self-inquiry.
+I offer it as a way of supporting you to practice self-inquiry daily, for 28 days.
+There is some flexibility in the program, so if you may be interested let’s talk.